-For 12, some 15+, years we are taught.
+For 12 years (or more) we are taught.
 Being enrolled in school gives us structure and a guidebook to living.
 We are given this safe bubble of trial-and-error in playtime, classes, and teams.

 Then we graduate with no syllabus or bell to tell us our next move.
 Post-grad life is scary, post-wedding life is terrifying, and post-pregnancy life is foreign.
 We go through all of these life-changes without a compass.

-The word mentor meant nothing to me 4 years ago.
+The word mentor meant nothing to me four years ago.
 I didn’t need someone telling me what to do.
 Nor did I have the patience to coach someone up to lead a life they loved.
-“You do you, and I’m going to do me” was a mantra of mine.
-Until I had no idea what I was doing.
+“You do you, and I’m going to do me,” was a mantra of mine.
+Until I had no idea what I was doing…

 Next, outline your priorities and goals.
 Where do you want to be and who can help get you there?
 Surround yourself with people who have been successful in areas that correspond with your goals so they can support you, encourage you, and lovingly lead you back to your path if you waver.